North Dakota State Bison: Sports sponsored

-A member of the Summit League, North Dakota State University sponsors teams in eight men's and eight women's NCAA sanctioned intercollegiate sports: The football team competes as a member of the Missouri Valley Football Conference.
-The wrestling team competes as an affiliate member of the Big 12 Conference.
+A member of the Summit League, North Dakota State University sponsors teams in eight men's and eight women's NCAA sanctioned intercollegiate sports: The football team competes as a member of the Mountain West Conference.
+The wrestling team competes as an affiliate member of the Pac-12 Conference.

-In the past, North Dakota State has been a member of the North Central Conference, the Great West Football Conference, and the United Soccer Conference.
+In the past, North Dakota State has been a member of the North Central Conference, the Great West Football Conference, the Missouri Valley Football Conference, the Big 12 Conference, and the United Soccer Conference.
 It has also been an independent.

 National championships

 The Bison have won thirty NCAA national championships, both at the Division I and Division II levels.